kerryrodden/tiny-tfidf/README.md

 ### `Corpus` class

 This is the main class that you will use directly.
+It takes care of creating a `Document` for every text and also manages `Stopwords` for the collection.
+It calculates term frequencies, term weights, and term vectors, and can return results for a given query.
 - `constructor(names, texts, useDefaultStopwords = true, customStopwords = [], K1 = 2.0, b = 0.75)`: `names` and `texts` are parallel arrays containing the document identifiers and the full texts of each document
 - `getTerms()`
 - `getCollectionFrequency(term)`